mehulchavan11/Sentiment-Analysis-for-E-Commerce-Product-Reviews/README.md

+# 🛍️ Sentiment Analysis for E-Commerce Product Reviews

+A Flask-based web application that analyzes Flipkart product reviews using VADER Sentiment Analysis and interactive visualizations.

 # 🛒 Sentiment Analysis for E-Commerce Product Reviews
 A complete NLP-based system that scrapes Flipkart product reviews using Playwright and analyzes sentiment with VADER.
 Features star-rating prediction, interactive visualizations, and a Flask web interface.
 Helps customers make better decisions and enables businesses to understand sentiment trends.
 This project aims to analyze **customer sentiment** from Flipkart product reviews using **web scraping, NLP, and Flask-based deployment**.
 It predicts user satisfaction levels, visualizes sentiment trends, and helps both customers and businesses make informed decisions.